Article Contents

 Let go of perfectionism

-People with social anxiety often hold themselves to very high standards: perhaps so high that they cannot be met.
-They may believe that if they could only be liked by everyone, or be the most brilliant, interesting, attractive and witty person in the room their problems will be over.
-But it is good to remain flexible: relaxing your standards a little and reducing the amount you compare yourself to others can help you to become more comfortable with who you are and less critical of yourself.
+People with social anxiety often hold themselves to very high standards.
+They may believe that if they could only be liked by everyone, or be the most interesting, attractive, witty person in the room their problems will be over.
+However, this is unrealistic and puts way too much pressure on yourself.
+Relaxing your standards a little and reducing the amount you compare yourself to others can help you to become more comfortable with who you are and less critical of yourself.

 Journalling and Goal Setting

 Journalling – writing down thoughts and feelings – can give us a way to reflect and learn from experiences.
 Sometimes just writing things down brings a sense of relief from difficult feelings and can help you to think about future ways forward.
 Create a list of the ways you want to move forward in your life.
 Having a list of future goals helps foster a sense of purpose.
-See our page on of CBT worksheets for social anxiety.
+See Step Ladder Worksheet and Exposure Therapy and Hierarchies.

 Celebrate Small Achievements